Home | email

 Summer music camps are the ideal way to deepen your involvement in music.
 Below is information on a variety of camps I would recommend.
 They include day programs, two-week camps, and longer camps.
 Many find that after a summer at music camp, they have improved a whole year's worth, besides having a great time and making great friends!

 • Boston University Tanglewood Institute: Very high quality program in the Berkshires including sessions for individual instruments, Wind Ensemble or Orchestra programs are available.
-The two week Trombone Workshop with Scott Hartman should be superb.
+The two week Trombone Workshop with be superb for advanced students.

 • South Shore Conservatory Summer Music Festival: Middle School and High School levels.
 Good day only program in Hingham.
 Phone 781-749-7565